pmeter/Bluebox/readme.md

 Repeat off: 1
 Shuffle on: 5
 Shuffle off: 2
-Goto number 11 of the playlist: -11
+Start playing album 123: 123
-Start playing album 123 without clearing playlist: +123
+Start playing a dir containing 'Best of Queen': best of queen Start playing album 123 without clearing playlist: +123 Goto number 11 of the playlist: -11
 ```

 When you start playing a music folder, repeat is automatically on and shuffle is automatically off.
 This is different when there is an empty file "!shuffle_on" in the music directory.